square/kotlinpoet/docs/functions.md

   .build()
 ```

-## Spaces wrap by default!
+## Spaces don't wrap by default

-In order to provide meaningful formatting, KotlinPoet would replace spaces, found in blocks of code,
+In order to guarantee code correctness, starting in version 2.0, KotlinPoet will never replace
-with new line symbols, in cases when the line of code exceeds the length limit.
-Let's take this
+spaces, found in blocks of code, with new line symbols, even in cases when the line of code exceeds
-function for example:
+the length limit.
+Let's take this function for example:

 ```kotlin
 val funSpec = FunSpec.builder("foo")